-For example, if four shops are selling the same washing machine for £250 but only one is claiming it's a special offer at 'Now £250, was £300', it's a pretty good indicator that the price is not a particularly special deal.
+For example, if four shops are selling the same for £250, but only one is claiming it's a special offer at 'Now £250, was £300', it's a pretty good indicator that the price is not a particularly special deal.

 Of course, if you're happy to pay £250 for that particular washing machine, that's fine.
 But don't snap it up thinking you're getting a bargain.

 This will enable you to know whether Black Friday prices are genuinely worth getting excited about.

 Notes such as 'was £100, now £50' are abundant on Black Friday.
 But don't let these 'anchor prices' mislead you.

 Retailers shout about savings - often in red to grab attention - as a way of influencing customers and they can be quite misleading.

 When we looked at items on special offer across major retailers for the first half of 2020, we found that several products were listed at their lower price for longer than they were at their full 'was' price.